-Hardship withdrawals are subject to the terms of the applicable annuity contract or custodial agreement.
-Hardship withdrawals will be considered taxable income and are subject to a 10% penalty.
+Hardship withdrawals are subject to the terms of the applicable custodial agreement.
+Hardship withdrawals will be considered taxable income and are subject to a 10% penalty plus any applicable taxes.

 Financial Hardship Withdrawal Process

-- Obtain and complete the appropriate distribution form from your investment company.
-Be sure to fill out the form completely.
-If you are married, your spouse must sign in the presence of a notary public.
+- If you are married, your spouse must sign in the presence of a notary public.